BROOKWOOD MILITARY CEMETERY

-OPENING TIMES: 8am - Sunset (weekdays) 9am - Sunset (weekends) Brookwood Military Cemetery is CLOSED on Christmas Day and New Year's Day.
+OPENING TIMES: 8am - Sunset (weekdays) and 9am - Sunset (weekends).
+Brookwood Military Cemetery is CLOSED on Christmas Day and New Year's Day.

 Please be advised that additional items which have been placed on graves, such as stone vases, have been removed by Commission staff to storage and can be collected by relatives.

 Enquires at the office or to a member of staff in the grounds (Monday to Fridays) for assistance in collection.

 It is the Commission policy not to allow additional items, such as vases, to be placed in the headstone borders of Commission plots.
 There have been lapses in implementing this policy which has seen an increase in the number of additional memorials, being placed.
 Any items placed in the borders impact on our ability to plant and maintain them to the standard of excellence we seek to achieve.

 Floral tributes and Remembrance Crosses can be left and will be removed by our staff after a time.

 Brookwood MC: 01483-474093 for grave items.